l7mp/learning-go/99-labs/04-immutability/README.md

    - call the `db.setBalance(t.Sender, t.Amount)` *in an infinite loop until it succeeds without an error* to remove `t.Amount` from the balance of `t.Sender`,
    - call the `db.setBalance(t.Receiver, -t.Amount)` *in an infinite loop until it succeeds without an error* to add `t.Amount` to the balance of `t.Receiver`.

-   Calling the `setBalance` function in an infinite loop is necessary at this point, since it is completely normal for the `put` call after the `get` to fail due to a version mismatch (this is the price we pay for using a *loosely coupled idempotent* API).
+   Calling the `setBalance` function in an infinite loop is necessary at this point, since it is completely normal for the `put` call after the `get` to fail due to a version mismatch (this is the price we pay for using a *loosely coupled* API).
 Later, we will implement some simple *resilience* patterns to make this more robust.

    > **Warning**
    >
    > Don't do the above in real-life: if the first `setBalance` call succeeds but the second fails for some reason, then we get a halfway applied transaction: we have already removed the amount from the balance of the sender but failed to add it to the balance of the reviewer.
 This will then make it impossible to clear the debts and leaves the database in an inconsistent state.
    >
-   > In a real-life application these two steps should be performed as a single *transaction*; since our key-value store does not implement transactions for simplicity we spare this step for now.
+   > In a real-life application these two steps should be performed as a single *transaction*; since our key-value store does not implement transactions we spare this step for now (but see the next lab).

 8. Write the `AccountList` function: recall, this function will return the list of all accounts as pairs of a holder and a balance:
    ```go